fabiograsso/iam-fabiograsso-net/content/pages/privacy.md

 - Cloudflare may process data in various locations globally in accordance with their privacy policy
 - Brevo processes data within the EU and in accordance with GDPR requirements
+- KwesForms processes data within the EU and in accordance with GDPR requirements
 - GitHub may process data globally in accordance with their privacy statement

 ## Data Retention